madeleinel/Stopwatch/README.md

 + Display time increase within .time-container (seconds only)
 + Set up js function to translate 60s = 1min & 60min = 1hr
 + Link increaseTime() to the Start button; so clicking the Start button will start increasing the time
-+ Create function to make the Stop button work
++ Make the Stop button work
++ Make the Reset button work
+  + Fix startButton function so that it doesn't increase the renewal time each time the startButton is clicked
-+
++ Style the stopwatch
+  + Structure: Center the stopwatch, align the buttons
+  + Design: Design the look and colors of the clock and the buttons